 A callus is basically made up of dead skin cells.
 It is formed because of hyperkeratosis, a process that involves the thickening of the skin’s outer layer at the site of pressure or irritation.
 In a way it protects the part of the body which is being chaffed or is under pressure.

 Sometimes people attempt to rip their calluses off or snip them with sharp instruments.
 Doing so might aggravate the problem by causing an injury or infection.
-A callus could get better when the area is no longer subjected to pressure or irritation.
+A lesion could get better when the area is no longer subjected to pressure or irritation.
 Putting on a pad made from a soft material around the affected area sometimes can relieve pressure and facilitate healing.

 A pumice stone might help wear out the hardened layer.
 It is usually easier to remove the callus build-up if it is soaked in warm water for a few minutes.
 A moisturizing lotion can be applied to make the area softer.

-Plasters and gels are frequently available over-the-counter to treat calluses.
+Plasters and gels are frequently available over-the-counter to treat these lesions.
 Salicylic acid is the often used ingredient in these products.
 Usually, one needs to be careful when applying the product on the skin as salicylic acid can cause irritation.
 People who suffer from diabetes are cautioned not to use these non-prescription treatments.

 A callus that appears inflamed or hurts a lot might require medical attention.
-People who are diabetic could develop complications from calluses hence it is recommended that they consult a doctor.
+People who are diabetic could develop complications from this condition, hence it is recommended they consult a doctor.
 In some cases a doctor might take out the callused layer.
 A doctor could advise using pads or inserts in the shoe to alleviate the problem.
 Antibiotics might be prescribed if there is an infection in the area.

 A measure that could prevent a foot callus is purchasing footwear that fits comfortably and supports the feet well.
 Opting for low-heeled shoes often helps.
 Wearing proper socks can ease the stress on the feet.
-One could try orthotic products commonly available at drugstores and sporting goods outlets to lessen the friction and pressure that contributes to callus growth.
+One could try orthotic products commonly available at drugstores and sporting goods outlets to lessen the friction and pressure that contributes to growth.
 Gloves worn when working with tools and pads worn when exercising could help guard the hands.